 Castleberry is a blue-collar town, with 50.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Castleberry is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Castleberry who work in sales jobs (20.88%), law enforcement and fire fighting (5.49%), and personal care services (4.40%).

-Being a small town, Castleberry does not have a public transit system used by locals to get to and from work.
+Castleberry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Castleberry with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.27% of adults in Castleberry have a bachelor's degree or advanced degree.